Get in on the hand-drawn vector illustration trend without leaving the digital realm with this fun and tropical pattern tutorial.

 Make sure objects are set to Multiply and create a vibrant, dense pattern by overlapping objects and the pattern boundaries.

 When satisfied with your final design, apply it to a new object, such as a rectangle, or prepare it for print if you wish.
 These types of patterns, being vector, work wonderfully as stationery and textile designs.
-Share your final projects in the comment section below and don’t forget to check out our other pattern and vector tutorials here on Vectips!
+Share your final projects in the comment section below and don’t forget to check out our other hand-drawn vector pattern tutorials here on Vectips!

 Mary works under the brand Acrylicana® and has illustrated and designed for companies like Disney, Jakks Pacific, Jada Toys, Envato, and more.
 Check out Acrylicana.com for artwork, tutorials, and more.
 Follow Acrylicana on Instagram, Facebook, and Twitter!